Police Officer

 If you pulled someone over for drunk driving, but he only doing so because he was rushing someone to the hospital, would he still get arrested?

-Asked by Tripp almost 13 years ago
+Asked by Tripp over 13 years ago

 Driving drunk to get someone to the hospital is a pretty ignorant move.
 You should just call 911 and have paramedics respond to you.
 By driving while intoxicated not only are you putting the injured party at greater risk, but also putting a lot of other people in danger.